Alyssa Milano Pushes Vote By Mail in CNN Op-Ed: 'Safe, Time-Tested, and Secure'

 — Alyssa Milano (@Alyssa_Milano) May 14, 2020

 President Donald Trump has repeatedly expressed opposition to vote by mail, saying that it facilitates voter fraud.
+Ballots can be stolen, sold, forged, or lost.
+The Massachusetts Institute of Technology (MIT) has said of vote by mail that “even many scholars who argue that fraud is generally rare agree that fraud with VBM voting seems to be more frequent than with in-person voting.”

 Alyssa Milano used her CNN op-ed to accuse the president of subverting the electoral process and putting people’s lives at risk.